ryanatkn/cosmicplayground/readme.md

 - community at [cosmicplayground.dev](https://www.cosmicplayground.dev)
   ([source](https://github.com/cosmicplayground/community))
-- There's a little action game on the home screen (still a work in progress, you'll know you've "beaten the game" when you can play sequences of music). to play, activate the starship `🛸` and try pressing the escape and backtick `\`` keys (needs better mobile controls, works with mouse+keyboard (and soon gamepads))
+- There's a little action game on the home screen (still a work in progress, completing the challenge grants access to the studio and atlas). to play, activate the starship `🛸` and try pressing the escape and backtick `\`` keys (needs better mobile controls, works with mouse+keyboard (and soon gamepads))
 - [Soggy Planet](https://www.cosmicplayground.org/soggy-planet) is an interactive map of Earth